scivey/inmedia/README.md

 		uri.body = body;
 		next();
 }
-var toddParser = (pageObj, next) {
-	// get the string index of every appearance of
-	// the word "todd" in the page body. var toddRegex = /^.*\btodd\b.*$/igm
-	var toddIndices = [];
-	var match;
-	while ( match = toddRegex.exec(pageObj.body) ) {
-		toddIndices.push( match.index );
-	}
-	pageObj.toddIndices = toddIndices;
-	next();
-}
 var router = inmedia();
 router.useMiddleware(uriFetcher);
-router.useMiddleware(toddParser);

 router.useHandler(always, function(pageObj) {
-	console.log("Todd occurrences: ");
 	console.log(pageObj.toddIndices)
 });
 router.handle({uri: "http://www.cnn.com"});

-// output is every string index of todd's
-// name on cnn's main website.
 ```

-All of these operations can be combined to accomplish complex filtering and data transformations.
-As an example, we'll make a pipeline that accepts objects with `uri` properties, fetches the page bodies, finds every index of the word "Todd", and only passes the page objects on to the routes if "Todd" appears in the page body at least once.

 Why Todd?
 Because we like Todd, or maybe because we hate him.